mathjax/MathJax-docs/options/output/chtml.rst

    This setting controls whether MathJax will scale the mathematics so that the ex-height of the math fonts matches the ex-height of the surrounding fonts.
-This makes the math match the surroundings better, but if the surrounding font doesn't have its ex-height set properly (and not all fonts do), it can cause the math to *not* match the surrounding text.
+This makes the math match the surroundings better, but if the surrounding font does not have its ex-height set properly (and not all fonts do), it can cause the math to *not* match the surrounding text.
 While this will make the lower-case letters match the surrounding fonts, the upper case letters may not